 If your goal is to get an X amount of traffic to your blog at the end of the year for instance, your plans should cover the number of times you’ll post, promote, share your posts etc.

 It should cover everything you will do to achieve that goal in as much details as possible.

 Remember, it might not be possible for you to have an exact idea of how you are going to achieve your goals.

 Sometimes more ideas will get to you as you get started on achieving the goals itself.

 With this in mind, you have to keep your plans as flexible as possible.
 And add up realistic ideas whenever they show up.

-Start with the easiest Steps
+Start with the Easiest Steps

 If you want to keep the momentum that will help you achieve more and grow your business, you have to start with the easiest step or goal.

 Forget about what other people are doing or saying.
 Your own reality is different.
-And if you really want to grow your business through uncertain times, you have to set achievable goals and then work your way to achievement, starting with the easiest.
+And if you really want to grow your business in uncertain times, you have to set achievable goals and then work your way to achievement, starting with the easiest.

 Review your Expenses